subutai-io/Subutai-vagrant-plugin/README.md

 ## Configuration / Usage

-Required to add peer IP address to Vagrantfile.
+Required to add Subutai Peer IP address to Vagrantfile.
 Here is an Example Vagrantfile

 ```
 Vagrant.configure("2") do |config|